lcroy/Virtual-Assistant-Max/MaxClient/README.md

 ## Structure
 - response_template: It includes the pre-defined the responses of Max.
 - robot_control_agent:
-  - robot_service_execution: It includes the scripts of control the MiR robot.
-    In **Mir.py** script, you will need to put your MiR robot IP to **"self.host = xxx"** and add your authentication code to **"self.headers['Authorization'] = xxxx"**.
+  - robot_service_execution: It includes the scripts of control the MiR and Franka Emika robot.
+For example, in **Mir.py** script, you will need to put your MiR robot IP to **"self.host = xxx"** and add your authentication code to **"self.headers['Authorization'] = xxxx"**.
   - robot_service_management: lists all the skills and robots currently supported by Max Server
   - call_gpt.py: It defines the API calls of GPT2 and GPT3.
 To use GPT3 API, you need to apply OpenAI API keys and set it up in the **"configure.py"**.
 Add your API key to **"self.api_key ="**
   - call_other_service.py: it includes the scripts to start the chit-chat.
 The trained LSTM model is leveraged.
-If the user's intent does not fall into the MiR services or chit-chat, it will check if user requests service which is defined in Max Server while not synchronized on the Max Client.
+If the user's intent does not fall into the MiR services, Franka services or chit-chat, it will check if user requests service which is defined in Max Server while not synchronized on the Max Client.
   - static and templates: It includes the scripts (e.g., js, html, css) which define the Max web interface.
 - configure.py: It defines the parameters for running the Max Client, e.g., project path, trigger words.